fsgsmartbuildings/abl-style-guide/README.md

     ```

 <a name="method--params"></a><a name="9.6"></a>
   - [9.6](#method--params) **Parameters**: Put first method/function/procedure parameter on the same line.
-If method has more than 3 parameters, put every parameter on new line (aligned to first parameter)
+If a method has more than 3 parameters, put every parameter on new line (aligned to first parameter)

     ```openedge
     /* bad */